 Every Christian should desire to become like Christ.
 This study gives your students the tools to begin their journey toward spiritual maturity.
 They will gain an understanding of introductory Christian doctrine, including salvation, the study of the Bible, and the power of prayer.
 Students will learn how to live out their love for God and share Him with others.

 In middle school, young people face more and more decisions on their own.
 Soon they find that their new freedoms are followed by greater responsibility and higher expectations.
-Wise Up encourages your students to study the wisdom of God in Proverbs, allowing Him to shape their lives into the image of His Son, Christ.
+RCS encourages students to study the wisdom of God in Proverbs, allowing Him to shape their lives into the image of His Son, Christ.